New ESRC Project

 Kat was invited by Genevieve Bell to present a series of midpoint reports to research and business groups at Intel, in Portland, OR, in July.
 The one year Intel/INCITE funded research project looks at the influence of new wireless technologies on domestic practices.
 The official title is: Domestic Space and Interfaces for Located Mobility; Wireless infrastructures and the changing nature of domestic culture in Australia.

-Future Directions of Feminst Technoscience
+Future Directions of Feminist Technoscience

 Following a successful set of seminars funded by the ESRC in 2004-05 on the Future of Feminist Technoscience Studies, INCITE sponsored a workshop on 8th February for researchers interested in networking and planning a new set of collaborations.